goodyduru/goodyduru.github.io/_posts/2022-06-08-BitTorrent.md

     * _name_: The name of the file/directory to download.
     * _files_: This key only appears when more than one file is downloaded.
 It's a dictionary that contains the _path_ and _length_ of each file.
     * _length_: This key only appears **directly under the info dictionary** when only one file is downloaded.
 It contains the size of the file in bytes.
 The value of this gives the accurate file size.
     When more than one file is downloaded, this key appears under the **files** key defined above.
-In this situation, a sum of these values gives the total size of the files.
+In this case, a sum of these values gives the total size of the files.
     The file(s) size must be accurately calculated because this helps in correctly inferring the last piece's size.
 The modulo function can calculate the final piece's size if the total file size is not divisible by the **piece length**.

 Note that these aren't all the keys in the torrent file.
 You can read about more torrent keys and details [here](https://wiki.theory.org/index.php/BitTorrentSpecification#Metainfo_File_Structure).